Seiya Suzuki Player Props: Cubs vs. Marlins

 Seiya Suzuki At The Plate

-- Suzuki is batting .260 with two doubles, a home run and six walks.
+- Suzuki has two doubles, a home run and six walks while batting .255.

-- He has homered in one of 13 games, and in 1.8% of his plate appearances.
+- He has hit a long ball in one of 14 games, and in 1.6% of his plate appearances.

-- Suzuki has driven in a run in five games this season (38.5%), including one multiple-RBI game.
+- Suzuki has driven in a run in five games this year (35.7%), including one multiple-RBI game.

-- He has scored in six of 13 games so far this year.
+- He has scored in six games this season (42.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.